gvwilson/change/glossary/index.md

 <span id="positive-liberty">positive liberty</span>
 :   The possibility of acting, i.e., "freedom to".

+<span id="psychological-safety">psychological safety</span>
+:   The belief that members of a group will not be punished for expressing their ideas.

 <span id="real-selectorate">real selectorate</span>
 :   Those people in a group who actually attempt to influence a decision.